-The Stonewall Riots have long been considered the birth of the LGBT rights movement.
+The Stonewall Riots have long been considered the birth of the LGBTQ rights movement.
 But there were watershed moments in the years before 1969 that emboldened the community and blazed a trail for protesters to follow.

 Below, learn about five pre-Stonewall incidents that played a part in shaping queer history.

 Founding of The Mattachine Society (1950)Brian Brainerd/The Denver Post via Getty Images

 One of America’s earliest gay—or “homophile,” as they were called then—organizations was founded by L.A. activist Harry Hay and his circle of friends: Members of The Mattachine Society hoped to end persecution by police and politicians and presented homosexuals as a distinct cultural group worthy of respect.

 While their activism was less militant than later groups, Mattachine published newsletters, assisted members in legal straits, and created the first national LGBTQ activism network with chapters around the country.

 One, Inc. v.
 Olesen (1958)View this post on Instagram